 Sometimes we will be exploring new stuff.
 Either unknown passages in caves and mines, or entirely new caves.
 These can take years of effort digging out rubble and earth fill before open passage can be entered.
 Some of us go on expeditions abroad with the aim of finding and exploring new caves in an area that has potential for new systems.

 Looking straight up the 284m high main shaft of Da Keng cave near Tian Xing, Chongqing Municipality, China.
+Click, or tap to enlarge.
 Two CCPC members were involved with the Hong Meigui Cave Exploration Society expedition that explored this cave.
 Flashbulbs were set off at 0m, 84m and 184m above the camera.
 Photograph © Jenny Drake, 2003.

 Cave passage that is completely filled with water will require diving techniques to pass if it is more than a few metres long.
 Cave diving is a specialised activity and requires suitable training.
 The risks are high due to the lack of an open air surface above the diver.
 Cave divers are usually competent cavers who train to acquire the extra skills to dive underground.